Lactation Consultant Resume Examples

 - Certifications: International Board Certified Lactation Consultant (IBCLC) is highly preferred.
 This certification demonstrates your proficiency and commitment to the field.

-- Experience: Previous experience in maternal and child health settings, such as hospitals or clinics, showcasing your ability to work in high-pressure environments.
+- Experience: Previous experience in maternal and child health settings, such as hospitals or clinics; this surfaces your ability to work in high-pressure environments.

 - Communication Skills: Excellent verbal and written communication skills are essential for educating and supporting mothers and families.